Gladiatrix: Burials

 Most gladiators paid subscriptions to "burial clubs" that ensured their proper burial on death, in segregated cemeteries reserved for their class and profession.
 A cremation burial unearthed in Southwark, London in 2001 was identified by some sources as that of a possible female gladiator (named the Great Dover Street woman).
 She was buried outside the main cemetery, along with pottery lamps of Anubis (who like Mercury, would lead her into the afterlife), a lamp with the image of a fallen gladiator, and the burnt remnants of Stone Pine cones, whose fragrant smoke was used to cleanse the arena.
-Her identification as gladiatrix has been variously described as "70 percent probable", "intriguing", "circumstantial", and "erroneous".
+Her status as a true gladiatrix is a subject of debate.
 She may have simply been an enthusiast, or a gladiator's ludia (wife or lover).
 Human female remains found during an archaeological rescue dig at Credenhill in Herefordshire have also been speculated in the popular media as those of a female gladiator.